• Skip to primary navigation

 Medical negligence is not always to blame for a child developing cerebral palsy.
 To file a valid medical malpractice case, ensure that your case meets the following qualifications:

-• There was an existing relationship between you and the medical staff.
+• There was a relationship between you and the medical staff.
 For example, if a physician delivered your baby, then a medical relationship exists.
-On the other, a doctor with whom you’ve never had an appointment does not qualify.
+Conversely, a doctor with whom you’ve never had an appointment does not qualify.

 • The medical staff member deviated from an accepted standard of care.